WebexCC-SA/LAB-1111/docs/Vidcast.md

 # Lab 7 - Vidcast

 Looking for alternatives to meetings?
 With Vidcast, users can quickly record, edit, and share video updates or presentations to streamline communication.

+- In this lab:
-In this lab, you'll review and set organization-wide settings, then create a template tailored for a specific user group-just as in previous labs.
+    - You'll review and set organization-wide settings.
+    - Create a template tailored for a specific user group, just as in previous labs.

-The [Vidcast default vs template settings chart](template_assets/VidcastSettings.pdf){:target="_blank"} shows which Vidcast settings are set by default and which you can change for groups using the template.
-Use it as a quick reference to see default settings versus customizable options to fit your organization’s needs.
+- The [Vidcast default vs template settings chart](template_assets/VidcastSettings.pdf){:target="_blank"}shows which Vidcast settings are set by default and which you can change for groups using the template.
+    - Use the chart as a quick reference to see default settings versus customizable options to fit your organization’s needs.

 ### Organization settings
 <table>
 <tbody>